Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Experiments

+We evaluated Algorithm~\ref{Alg:TS} with simulations.
+To the best of our knowledge, this is the first online algorithm studying fair and efficient allocations with unknown utilities with multiple heterogeneous resource types, and there are no existing natural baselines.
+There is also no straightforward adaptation of the method described in~\citet{kandasamy2020online} for single resource types since they do not consider the exchange of resources.
+We evaluated based on two types of utilities.

-In this section, we present our simulation results.
-We evaluate only Algorithm~\ref{Alg:TS} as we are not aware of other natural baselines for this problem.
-We focus our evaluation on the CE loss; computing the FD loss is computationally expensive as it requires taking an infimum over the Pareto-front.
-Our evaluation considers two types of utilities. \begin{enumerate}[leftmargin=0.3in] \item \textbf{CES utilities:} These are as described in Example~\ref{eg:ces}. \item \textbf{Amdahl's utilities:} The Amdahl's utility function, described in~\citet{zahedi2018amdahl}, is used to model the performance of jobs distributed across heterogeneous machines in a data center.
+\paragraph{1.
+CES utilities:} Described in Example~\ref{eg:ces}. \paragraph{2.
+Amdahl's utilities:} The Amdahl's utility function, described in~\citet{zahedi2018amdahl}, is used to model the performance of jobs distributed across heterogeneous machines in a data center.
 This utility is motivated by Amdahl’s Law~\citep{amdahl2013computer}, which models a job's speed up in terms of the fraction of work that can be parallelized.
-To define this utility, let $0<f_{ij}<1$ denote the parallel fraction of user $i$'s job on machine type $j$.
-Then, an agent's Amdahl utility is,

-Here, $\phi_{ij}(x_{ij})$ is the relative speedup produced by the allocation $x_{ij}$. \end{enumerate} Note that both the CES and Amdahl utilities belong to our class $\Pcal$ given in~\eqref{eqn:Pcaldefn}.
+Let $0<f_{ij}<1$ denote the parallel fraction of user $i$'s job on machine type $j$.
+Then, an agent's Amdahl utility is: $u_i(x) =\sum_{j=1}^m \theta_{ij}\phi_{ij}(x_{ij})$, where $\phi_{ij}(x_{ij}) = \nicefrac{x_{ij}}{f_i + (1-f_i) x_{ij}}$. $\phi_{ij}(x_{ij})$ is the relative speedup produced by allocation $x_{ij}$.
+Both CES and Amdahl utilities belong to our class $\Pcal$ given in~\eqref{eqn:Pcaldefn}.

+We focus our evaluation on the CE loss; computing the FD loss is computationally expensive as it requires taking an infimum over the Pareto-front (more details in Appendix~\ref{app:sec:additional-discussion}).
 Our first set of experiments consider an environment with $m=3$ resource types and $n=5$ agents, all of whom have CES utilities.
 We conduct three experiments with different values for the elasticity of substitution $\rho$.
-Our second set of experiments consider an environment with $m=2$ resource types and $n=8$ agents, all of whom have Amdahl's utilities.
+Our second set of experiments consider an environment with $m=2$ resource types and $n=8$ agents, all of whom have Amdahl's utilities, where the results are similar and thus included in Appendix~\ref{app:exp-additional}.
 We conduct three experiments with different values for the parallel fraction $f_{ij}$.
 All experiments are run for $T=2000$ rounds, where we set $\delta=\frac{1}{T}$.
 The results are given in Figure~\ref{fig:results}.
-They show that the CE loss grows sublinearly with $T$ which indicates that the algorithm is able to learn utilities and compute CE equilibra.
+They show that the CE loss grows sublinearly with $T$ which indicates that the algorithm is able to learn utilities and compute a CE.